 The Certificate of Study in Airworthiness Engineering (CSAE) is a unique 12-credit-hour graduate certificate program, initiated by Northrop Grumman Corporation, focused on the science and regulatory causalities of airworthiness engineering for air-system lifecycle certification.
 The CSAE is composed of four courses, each concentrated on different technical and regulatory aspects of achieving and sustaining airworthiness for an air-system.
 The CSAE curriculum is structured to address the professional educational needs of participants regarding the principles of airworthiness engineering, especially those who are engaged in the design, development, certification, production, operation, and maintenance of air-systems.
 Courses must be taken in cohort, in sequence, and may not be taken separately.
 New cohorts begin each Spring term.
 The program is offered in blended delivery format using both synchronous face-to-face and web-based instruction modalities.
 Upon successful completion of each CSAE course, earned credit is recorded and an official transcript recorded.
 Certificate credit may apply toward a future master’s degree if the recipient so chooses.
 The CSAE program is available to all interested engineers requiring the successful completion of all four courses extending over a 15-month-long period in sequence.

 The Multidisciplinary Master of Science in Engineering (MMSE) was collaboratively conceived and designed by Embry-Riddle faculty working with Gulfstream Aerospace Corporation (GAC) engineers to address the diverse array of scientific and technical areas important to modern aircraft product development.
 This 30-credit program, strictly focused on research and development, requires a nine-credit thesis as part of the degree completion requirements.
 The curriculum content is specifically tailored to targeted analysis, design, development, testing, and program management skills critical to current and future Gulfstream business jet products, and in general for the aerospace community.
 It is currently available only to GAC direct engineering employees and is not offered to the general public.
+Eligibility for admission requires applicants have earned a bachelor’s degree in the field of engineering, mathematics, or physics with cumulative grade point average of 3.00 or better.

 Learn More About our Department Degrees